RDFLib/pymicrodata/README.txt

 - this is the first fully released version

-- Version 2.0: adapted to the new version of the microdata->RDF note
+- Version 2.0: adapted to the new version of the microdata->RDF note.
+Differences, and its effect on the code, are:
+    - The content of the registry is greatly reduced, see Appendix C
+    - Remove the vocab expansion flag (although probably wise to keep it on the top, entry level, and just remove it from the real processing, to avoid backward compatibility issues for deployed code